mhystc101/Den-of-Epherial-Games/README.md

 Features
 ------------------
-bank that stores csv file locally which saves a dict which stores name and credits and gives the user the corresponding credit accoring to set name.
+Bank that stores csv file locally which saves a dict which stores name and credits and gives the user the corresponding credit accoring to set name.
 -----------------
 blackjack
 -----------------